router5/router5/README.md

 directly.
 Routes can be nested, introducing the notion of _route segments_.
 - __Route change listeners__: listen to any route change, or register listeners for a specific route.
 - __Route node change listeners__: you can add listeners to be triggered on a specific named route node.
 They will be triggered if that named route node is the node a component tree needs to be re-rendered from.
+- __Segments activation__: you can control whether or not a route can be accessed by specifying a `canActivate` function per node.
+Supports asynchronous results.
 - __Segments deactivation__: you can register segment components.
 On a route change, it will ask those components through their `canDeactivate` method if they allow navigation.
 Similar to _Angular 2_ and _Aurelia_ routers.
+Supports asynchronous results.
 - __You are in control!__ You decide what to do on a route change and how to do it.